amirmasoudabdol/Bilbo/docs/hacking-strategies/outliers-removal.md

 ![<b>Figure 1.</b> Outliers Removal Algorithm](/hacking-strategies/figures/outlier-removal.png)

 Figure 1 shows the implementation of aforementioned method.
 Like [optional stopping], outliers removal algorithm is designed based on the idea that Researchers might give the procedure several attempts before stop trying, `n_attempts`.
-Beside the number of attempts, we are able to provide a range of multipliers, *k*s to be considered.
+Beside the number of attempts, we are able to provide a range of multipliers, *k*’s to be considered.
 At each iteration, we start by a *k*, and remove `num` observations from *targeted* groups.
 This routine will run `n_attemtps` times or at any time where `stopping_condition` is satisfied.

 The configuration below showcases a sample implementation of outliers removal: